openstack-archive/instack-undercloud/README-source.md

 1. ssh as the stack user (password is stack) to the instack vm

+1. Download all the files from http://file.rdu.redhat.com/~jslagle/tripleo-images-juno-source/ to /home/stack.
+If you already have them downloaded, use rsync/scp/whatever to copy them over to the instack vm.
+The images will be uploaded to glance at the end of the install.

 1. Clone instack-undercloud, source instack-sourcerc, and run script to install the undercloud from source.
 The script will produce a lot of output on the sceen.
 It also logs to ~/.instack/install-undercloud.log.
 You should see `install-undercloud